tushar4303/tushar4303/README.md

 # Hi there, I'm Tushar 👋

-I'm a software developer based in Mumbai.
-I'm passionate about programming and design and love to watch documentaries(just to sound geeky, lol).
-In my free time, I .... ok i couldn't think of anything.
+I'm a Mumbai-based software developer fueled by equal parts caffeine and curiosity.
+When I'm not delving into the depths of programming and design, you'll probably find me watching documentaries.

+Oh, and fun fact: I've been known to keep one eye on AI advancements, just in case our future robot overlords start learning JavaScript... and I'm scared they might judge my coding style.

+Let's create some awe-inspiring software together, before the machines rise!"

 ## 🔭 Current Work

-I'm currently working on a project for automated assessments using machine learning and nlp.
+I'm currently working on a project for automated interviews using LLMs.

 ## 🌱 Skills